TheSpydog/CSharp-Project-Template-for-VSCode/README.md

   - `Build and Run (Debug/Release)`: Builds the project with the selected configuration and subsequently runs it with `mono` on Mac or `cmd /k` on Windows.
   - `Clean Project`: Cleans the output (`/bin`) directory.
 - Debugging support:
-  - Integrates with the Mono Debug extension (or, optionally, `clr` debugging for 64-bit programs on Windows) for debugging in-editor.
+  - Integrates with the Mono Debug extension (or, optionally, `clr` [for 64-bit programs on Windows](https://github.com/OmniSharp/omnisharp-vscode/wiki/Desktop-.NET-Framework)) with pre-written Launch and Attach tasks.

 **Prerequisites:**
 - [Visual Studio Code](https://code.visualstudio.com)